-To register as an employer and benefit from BuildBack placements email email@example.com or telephone 0121 707 0077
+To register as an employer and offer BuildBack candidates work placements email firstname.lastname@example.org or telephone 0121 707 0077

 STEP 2: ASSESSMENT– Put candidates through a specialist assessment programme to ascertain suitability for work in the trade;

-STEP 3: TRAINING – A specialist applied-training programme, carried out by an FIS approved training provider, for two weeks, covering the skills and competencies required for installing drylining.
+STEP 3: TWO WEEK INTENSIVE TRAINING – A specialist applied-training programme, carried out by an FIS approved training provider, covering the skills and competencies required for installing drylining.
 Training takes place in training centres in hubs, on a construction site, or while working for a charity;

-STEP 4: WORK TRIAL – Successful candidates are funded to take their H&S test, issued with a provisional CSCS card, provided with PPE and a basic toolkit before being placed with an employer for their two-week work-experience; and
+STEP 4: TWO WEEK WORK TRIAL – Successful candidates are funded to take their H&S test, issued with a provisional CSCS card, provided with PPE and a basic toolkit before being placed with an employer for their work-experience;

 STEP 5: EMPLOYMENT – Candidate is taken on and is considered for starting their vocational qualification or apprenticeship.
 FIS continues to monitor the progress of individuals and support businesses to access funding to support any ongoing training.

-There is no direct cost to employers, FIS do all of the liaison and arrangement between the various parties and fund the tools and H&S test.
-The project management is funded by FIS and CITB and training is funded through DWP or alternative regional/charitable funds.
+There is no direct cost to employers, FIS do all of the liaison and arrangement between the various parties and fund the tools and H&S test via grants from the CITB.